- Introduction to Java

 Factors Affecting a Java Developer’s Salary

-Therefore, while deciding on the average salary of a java developer in India, experience plays a key role as a deciding factor.
+Therefore, when deciding on the average salary of a Java developer in India, experience plays a key role as a deciding factor.

 |Experience||Average Base Pay/yr (INR)|